 I'm not sure why, but I was expecting Candy Corn to have a hard sugar shell.
 I was surprised to find they have a firm fondant texture which is soft to bite through.
 They are very sugary-sweet and maybe a bit vanilla-flavoured but, to be honest, I couldn't really place what the 'artificial flavor' mentioned in the ingredients was supposed to be.
 They have the same taste throughout; the three different colours are for decoration only, to make them resemble corn kernels.
 The two-coloured Caramel variety are very similar, except for the subtly different flavour.

 The intense sweetness of Candy Corn is a bit much.
-A quick internet search suggests it's a 'marmite' treat in the US, despite being around since the 1880s, and it's possibly more popular for its aesthetics at Halloween than for eating.
+For comparison with a UK sweet, in terms of texture and sweetness - although not flavour - it seems most like the fondant pieces in Dolly Mixture.
+A quick internet search suggests Candy Corn is a 'marmite' treat in the US, despite being around since the 1880s, and it's possibly more popular for its aesthetics at Halloween than for eating.
 The lollypops I bought are faithful to the original Candy Corn flavour, but harder and a touch less sugary.
 They are tri-coloured, but those colours are marbled and mixed on the lollies, not rigidly striped.

 White chocolate is normally very sweet, and the Hershey's bar I bought is no exception.
 I'm not sure I could taste the tiny Candy Corn pieces embedded throughout, but the overall flavour reminded me of the white chocolate mice you can buy in old fashioned sweet shops.
 I liked it.